How exactly do you say spoon in Italian?

 Dove hai messo tutti i cucchiaini?

-Where have you put all the spoons?
+Where did you put all the spoons?

 Another translation for small spoon you can use is cucchiaietto, but it is not as common as cucchiaino which is the standard form.